LLMs Judge Themselves: A Game-Theoretic Framework for Human-Aligned Evaluation

-While overall accuracy is commonly used to summarize a model’s performance on a dataset, it remains unclear how well this metric aligns with human preferences.
+\paragraph{Kemeny Aggregation Achieves Stronger Alignment with Human Judgment than Accuracy-Based Rankings.} While overall accuracy is commonly used to summarize a model’s performance, its alignment with human preferences remains unclear.
 To address this, we evaluate \textbf{macro-level correlation}, which measures the correlation between model rankings and human judgments at the dataset level.
-Specifically, we compare the correlation between human rankings and two types of model rankings: one based on overall accuracy across the dataset, and another derived from game-theoretic aggregation of per-question peer evaluations.
-As shown in Table~\ref{table:macro}, we apply the \texttt{Kemeny-Young} algorithm to obtain per-question rankings, then compute their average to generate a macro-level ranking.
-Correlation scores are then computed between this aggregated ranking and human preferences.
-Across all benchmarks, this method consistently achieves higher alignment with human judgments than accuracy-based rankings.
-Furthermore, in the \texttt{Creative Writing} dataset, which lacks definitive reference answers, game-theoretic aggregation still maintains strong correlation with human assessments, underscoring its robustness in subjective evaluation settings.
-These results suggest that collective preference–based aggregation provides a more faithful approximation of human evaluation than conventional accuracy metrics.
+We compare rankings based on overall accuracy with those obtained through game theoretic aggregation of per question peer evaluations.
+As shown in Table~\ref{table:macro}, per question rankings are first derived using the \texttt{Kemeny-Young} algorithm and then averaged to produce a macro level ranking, which is compared against human preferences.
+Across all benchmarks, this approach consistently achieves higher alignment with human judgments than accuracy based rankings.
+Notably, on the \texttt{Creative Writing} dataset, where no definitive reference answers are available, game theoretic aggregation continues to show strong correlation with human assessments, highlighting its robustness in subjective evaluation settings.